A Progressive China Policy: An Interview with Jake Werner Part 2

 War Ethics Need to be Reevaluated

 The above actions reflect new characteristics of postmodern warfare: high-tech precision strikes and targeted eliminations of leadership, rather than large-scale human-wave tactics.
-This will rewrite the mode of warfare, signaling the end of the era of the whole of society warfare.
+This will rewrite the mode of warfare, signaling the end of the era of total warfare.
 Although Israel is a small country, its influence on human history is profound.

 Of course, these actions are highly controversial.
 Whether Israel’s actions constitute legitimate self-defense or excessive use of force is a matter of perspective.
 I don’t wish to join this debate, but I must say that as humanity progresses, the paradigms of war and war ethics need to be reevaluated.